 Pain – Patients may feel a poke as the provider inserts the needle into the back.
 We use medicine to numb or lessen the pain.
 Once the needle is in, the pain is often mild and goes away.
 If you feel pain into one buttock or down one leg, please let the provider doing the procedure know.

 Headache – You may have a headache after the test.
-This would happen when sitting or standing and get when laying down.
+This would happen when sitting or standing and get better when laying down.
 This will go away on its own but please let your nurse know if your headache is bad.

 Bleeding – When the provider inserts the needle, there is a risk of bleeding at the site.
 If this happens, the bleeding is often light and stops on its own.
 Bleeding into the spinal canal is rare.